 In Florida, trespassing is defined as knowingly entering or remaining on a property, vehicle, building, or on school grounds without permission.
 Trespassing usually occurs when a person intentionally ignores posted warning signs, such as “no trespassing,” “employees only,” and “no entry,” or if a person enters a fenced yard or school buildings and facilities.

 It may seem like trespassing is a relatively minor crime, but it is considered a misdemeanor or even a felony under Florida law, depending on the facts and circumstances.

 That is why it is important to discuss your case with a West Palm Beach trespassing lawyer.
-A skilled Palm Beach County defense lawyer can fight to help get you the best possible outcome in your individual case.
+A skilled defense attorney can fight to help get you the best possible outcome in your individual case.

-There are three general types of trespassing crimes in Florida which may warrant the attention of a West Palm Beach trespassing attorney:
+There are three general types of trespassing crimes that may warrant the attention of a trespassing attorney in West Palm Beach:

 It is considered “trespassing” if you intentionally enter or stay in a building, private property, vehicle, or school property without authorization and after receiving a warning, either verbal or written, to leave.